Communio-Templorum/bylaws/Articles-of-Incorporation.md

 		state of mind, and continue to fulfill their duties as Pontifex Maximus.
 The Pontifex Maximus shall serve as Chair of the Board, and the Directors shall elect another Director as Vice Chair to serve as chair in his absence.
+			* The Pontifex Maximus shall be an ordained Pontiff or Flamen of a Cultic Priesthood or an ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.
+			* The Pontifex Maximus shall be elected by the Board of Directors.

 	* An even number of persons, elected by the Collegium Flaminum, each to serve a term of eight years, the elections of which shall be staggered to every other year.
 The method of elections